 WordPress makes exporting your content incredibly simple.
 It comes with a one-click export that allows you to import the XML format of your content.
 Since it is a self-hosted website, if you are not happy with your current WordPress hosting business, you can also make full WordPress backups, download your media files, and even manually export your WordPress database.
 You can then easily switch your WordPress site to a new host.

-When it comes to the downloading and moving your files for Wix vs WordPress, WordPress is a lot better.
+When it comes to downloading and moving your files for Wix vs WordPress, WordPress is a lot better.
 On the other hand, Wix makes taking your content away very difficult.

 7. Wix vs WordPress: Which Is Better For Blogging?